 Early Preparation for Becoming a Strong Applicant

-If becoming an RD is your goal, begin preparing early to make yourself a competitive applicant for selection to a Dietetic Internship program.
+If becoming an RD/RDN is your goal, begin preparing early to make yourself a competitive applicant for selection to a Dietetic Internship program.
 Achieving the following goals are critically important:

 - Evidence of leadership and professional commitment, for example, student membership in the Academy is highly recommended.
 In addition, the Montana Student Dietetic Association offers many leadership and volunteer activities.